-Monetary assets and liabilities are translated into Canadian dollars at the rate of exchange prevailing at the balance sheet date, if any.
+Monetary assets and liabilities are translated into Canadian dollars at the rate of exchange prevailing at the balance sheet date.
 All other assets and liabilities are translated at the exchange rates applicable at the time of the relevant transaction.
-Revenues and expenses are translated at the average exchange rate as at each reporting period.
+Revenues and expenses are translated at the average exchange rate for each reporting period.